 If you’re planning to serve a pasty dessert like tart or cake, expect that you guest will consume one slice each.
 If you’re serving creamy dessert like mousse or pudding, serve four ounces per guest and allot five ounces portions of ice cream.

 These quick tips should give you a better idea on portion sizes when you order your event catering.
-Feel free to share your experience with Simply Elegant or other Calgary caterers.
+Feel free to share your experience with Simply Elegant.
 Tell us what worked and what didn’t in the comments below.
 And don’t forget to share with your friends and colleagues if you find this article useful.